Giving Back

 Even the most prolific donor at CBC begins by giving a single pint of blood.
 What sets them apart is their relentless dedication to giving frequently over time.

-Red Honor Cord Program
+Red Cord Honor Program

 • Students 17 years of age and older (and age 16 with signed parental consent) are enrolled in the program when they register to donate blood at their participating high school blood drive.